Skip to content

 Pray protection over kids DAILY

 Every morning: "God, I cover [child's name] with Jesus' blood.
-Protect them from enemy's schemes.
+Protect them from the enemy's schemes.
 Guard their mind, heart, and spirit today."
-Claim Psalm 91, Ephesians 6:10-18.
+Claim Psalm 91 and Ephesians 6:10-18.

 Model spiritual warfare in YOUR life

-Let kids see YOU putting on armor (reading Bible, praying, resisting temptation).
-When you face trials, say: "This might be spiritual attack.
+Let kids see YOU putting on the armor (reading the Bible, praying, resisting temptation).
+When you face trials, say: "This might be a spiritual attack.
 Let's pray and trust God."
-Don't hide spiritual battles—model victory.
+Don't hide spiritual battles, model victory.

-Satan's strategies: LIES (about God, self, sin), TEMPTATION (appeal to flesh), ACCUSATIONS (shame, condemnation), DISTRACTIONS (pull from God).
-Teach: "When you feel [worthless/tempted/condemned], that's enemy.
+Satan's strategies: LIES (about God, self, sin), TEMPTATION (appeal to the flesh), ACCUSATIONS (shame, condemnation), DISTRACTIONS (pulling from God).
+Teach: "When you feel worthless, tempted, or condemned, that's the enemy.
 Respond with TRUTH."

 Don't give Satan undue attention

-Talk about Jesus 10x more than Satan.
-Focus on CHRIST'S power, not enemy's.
-Spiritual warfare = part of Christian life, not obsession.
-Keep perspective: Jesus > Satan (always).
+Talk about Jesus ten times more than Satan.
+Focus on CHRIST'S power, not the enemy's.
+Spiritual warfare is part of Christian life, not an obsession.
+Keep perspective: Jesus is greater than Satan, always.

-With teen, write out: (1) Scriptures to memorize for specific battles, (2) Prayer to pray when attacked, (3) Who to call for help (parents, mentor, pastor), (4) Reminder: "Jesus already won."
+With your teen, write out: (1) Scriptures to memorize for specific battles, (2) a prayer to pray when attacked, (3) who to call for help (parents, mentor, pastor), (4) the reminder: "Jesus already won."

 Address spiritual attack calmly, not fearfully

-If child experiences spiritual fear/attack: Stay CALM.
+If your child experiences spiritual fear or attack: Stay CALM.
 Pray together.
 Read Scripture.
-Remind: "Jesus is MORE powerful.
+Remind them: "Jesus is MORE powerful.
 You're safe in Him."
-Don't panic—model confidence in Christ's authority.
+Don't panic, model confidence in Christ's authority.

 💙Biblical Perspective: Victory in Christ

 • Jesus already WON (Colossians 2:15): "He disarmed the rulers and authorities... triumphing over them."
-Cross = Satan's defeat.
+The cross = Satan's defeat.
 We fight from victory, not for it.

 • Resistance works (James 4:7): "Resist the devil, and he will flee from you."
-When we stand firm in faith, enemy MUST leave.
-Fleeing = his response to our resistance.
+When we stand firm in faith, the enemy MUST leave.
+Fleeing is his response to our resistance.

 "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you."